Designer023/development-guidelines/03_javascript.md

      THING.on('tap' function() { ... });
      THING.on('swipe' function() { ... });

 The second example looks more code, but imagine that this both examples are spread over a massive plugin you just wrote.
 Now I know this **never happens** but what if you happen to change the class of `.thing` to `.other-thing`.
-Just thing of the chance of missing one, or a typo or anything else.
-Hello bugs and broken plugin.
-Now what is easier to maintain?
+Reduce the possibility of missing one instance of your variable, and of making a typo.
+You're lining yourself up for bugs and broken plugin.
+Choose the option that is easier to maintain.

 ##Functions